ParamAhuja/SAT_ELITE/QA.md

 ## 2. What dataset was used?

-We used the [SAT_ELITE_DATA dataset](http://huggingface.co/datasets/ParamDev/SAT_ELITE_DATA), which contains thousands of paired low- res images fom sentinel2 and high-res images from naip.
+We used the [SpectraGAN_DATA dataset](http://huggingface.co/datasets/ParamDev/SAT_ELITE_DATA), which contains thousands of paired low- res images fom sentinel2 and high-res images from naip.
 This dataset is specifically curated for satellite image super-resolution tasks, making it ideal for both training and evaluating our model.

 ## 3. Why did you choose ESRGAN as your model architecture?